 However, we do recognize that some additional improvements are to be made as well as controls and follow up need to be set up in order to allow for option 1.

+Finally, we would ask ESMA to provide in its Technical Standards the main characteristics to be possessed by an entity in order to be potentially appointed as buy-in agent.
+Indeed, we believe that such an ex ante provision would help to identify, in a timely manner, the most appropriate entity to play such role, with consequent immediate benefits in terms of efficient and prompt completion of the entire buy-in process.

 Q2: Please indicate whether the assumption that the trading party has all the information required to apply the buy-in would be correct, in particular in cases where the fail does not originate from the trading party, but would rather be due to a lack of securities held by one of the intermediaries within the chain.

-The EBF believes that the trading parties are the one having the maximum number of information on the trade and the most reasons to ensure it goes through.
-Other intermediaries are either infrastructures or intermediary brokers for example who do provide facilities but have “no personal” interest in the performance of a given trade this assumption is correct.
+The EBF believes that the trading parties are the ones having the maximum quantity of information on the trade and the most reasons to ensure that the trade settles.
 In fact, in a bilateral OTC transaction the trading party is the sole entity which has all the information required to apply the buy-in process: date of the transaction, quantity, amount and, above all, the name of the defaulting seller.

 Regarding the second part of the question, we would like to highlight that a likely scenario is the case where the defaulting trading party (the last one in the trading chain) is not the real defaulter (the real one being another client of the same intermediary).
 But even in this case, the responsibility remains at the trading level.